-Students are likely to identify relevant features in each interpretation(s), for example, collectivisation, according to the special report (A), focused entirely on the desperate plight of people facing famine, whereas Kopelev (B) claims that collectivisation was justified.
+Students are likely to identify relevant features in each interpretation(s), for example, the fighting, according to Johnson (Interpretation A), was about the abolition of slavery, whereas Davis (Interpretation B) claims that this was a falsehood.

-Why might the authors of Interpretations A and B have a different interpretation about collectivisation?
+Why might the authors of Interpretations A and B have a different interpretation about the conflict between North and South in the American Civil War?